Frequently Asked Questions

 A. Contact the Financial Aid Office with questions about your aid award.

-A. No!
-Once your Credit Agreement is accepted, you will be eligible for the Payment Plan every semester that you are eligible to register.
-With a Credit Agreement on file, If you make a 40% payment or your financial aid covers at least 40% of your total charges, you will automatically be put on the Payment Plan on the term due date.
+A. Yes.
+Once your Payment Agreement is completed, you will be able to register for classes and be eligible for the Payment Plan.
+With a Payment Agreement completed, if you make a 40% payment or your financial aid covers at least 40% of your total charges, you will automatically be put on the Payment Plan on the term due date.

 Q. Can all my tuition charges